RohitKumar1996/Large-File-Processor/README.md

 ## Project setup steps

-pull the docker image of the kafka-producer springboot app using :
+Pull the docker image of the kafka-producer springboot app using :

 ```bash
 docker pull rk6991/kafka-elk-file-processor:kafka-producer